-In the 'Customize Parameters' dialog box, the user will see an 'Experimental Parameters Template' (pink square in the picture above) which will be common for 1D and 2D (with information about: Title, Origin, Owner, Solvent, Temperature, etc.) and the 'Dimensional Parameters Template' (green square in the picture above) with information about the 'Spectrometer Frequency', "Acquired Size', 'Spectral
+In the 'Customize Parameters' dialog box, the user will see an 'Experimental Parameters Template' (red square in the picture above) which will be common for 1D and 2D (with information about: Title, Origin, Owner, Solvent, Temperature, etc.) and the 'Dimensional Parameters Template' (green square in the picture above) with information about the 'Spectrometer Frequency', "Acquired Size', 'Spectral Width', etc.).

-Width', etc.).
 Both sections have blank rows in their last position to allow for addition of further parameters.

 You can easily add any existing parameter from the raw data.
-Start by selecting the location of the parameter in the Experimental or Dimensional Parameters Template by clicking on the relevant cell of the 'Template' column on the table.
-Once this has been selected, double click on the desired parameter (from the 'Current Spectrum Parameters' box).
-This will add the chosen parameter to the template.
+Start by selecting the location of the parameter in the Experimental or Dimensional Parameters Template by clicking on the relevant cell of the 'Template' column on the table (cell number 25 in the screenshot below).
+Once this has been selected, double click on the desired parameter (from the 'Current Spectrum Parameters' box; procpar in the example below).
+This will add the chosen parameter (CF in the screenshot below) to the template.